 Description of the test

-Blood glucose testing allows people with diabetes to measure their blood glucose (sugar) levels at various times throughout the day to make sure it is within their target range.
+Blood glucose testing allows people with diabetes to measure their blood glucose (sugar) levels at various times throughout the day to make sure it is within their target range and to monitor the effects of medication and lifestyle changes on their blood sugar.

 Blood glucose testing is done using a blood glucose meter, which is a small portable machine that can be used at home or taken with you wherever you go.
 Testing strips are inserted into the meter, and the strips draw up a sample of blood into a test chamber within the meter.
 A chemical reaction occurs, resulting in a current that is measured by the meter to give you a reading of your blood glucose level.
 The level is given as a number and is measured in mmol/L or mg/dL.